braindead-dev/notes.henr.ee/README.md

 # <img src="public/icon-192.png" alt="Icon" height="32"/> notes.henr.ee - Secure Markdown Pastebin

 A free, secure pastebin designed for markdown notes with client-side encryption.
 Built with Next.js, MongoDB, and TypeScript.
-I began this side project to share markdown notes with my classmates, focusing on an elegant UI.
+I began this side project to share markdown notes with my classmates, focusing on an elegant UI and later making it secure.

 ## Features